toilville/spelWork/sandbox/draft.md

 ## Bad Actor Protection Framework

-Within Spelwork, bad actors are entities that intentionally or unintentionally undermine the integrity of the wish fulfillment process.
+Within SPELWork, bad actors are entities that intentionally or unintentionally undermine the integrity of the wish fulfillment process.

 ### Typology of Bad Actors